Imagine Your Amazing Life

 Financial Accounting – part of Business BA required courses

 Managerial Accounting – part of Business BA required courses

 CPA review course

 (While a large portion of these courses will be classroom based, the Taxation and Auditing will involve some exposure to the ‘real-world’ issues facing today’s accountants.)

-The Capstone Project – During the senior year students finalize the remaining coursework in their chosen concentration and undertake their Capstone Project – the culminating experience of a Marymount BA degree.
-Each Project is a year-long individual effort involving theoretical and/or applied research that the student completes with guidance from a faculty mentor.
-The Capstone Project culminates with a presentation and the completion of an e-portfolio.
+During senior year, students finalize the remaining coursework in their chosen concentration and undertake their Capstone Project–the culminating experience of a Marymount California University Bachelor of Arts degree.
+Each project is a year-long individual effort, involving theoretical and/or applied research completed with guidance from a faculty mentor.
+Capstone Project presentations and a professional e-portfolio represent the successful completion of the Bachelor's program.

-A student completing a Marymount Bachelor’s Degree in Business can expect to be able to:
+A student completing a Marymount Bachelor’s degree in Business will possess the skills to:

-- Effectively meet project / task goals by utilizing the appropriate set of business tools, drawing on practical experience and collaboration within and across a group.
+- Effectively meet project and task goals by utilizing the appropriate set of business tools, drawing on practical experience and collaboration within and across a group